 Using Braided Line

-Braided line is a very good choice for the mainline on your reel.
-This line is becoming the general use line for many anglers instead of mono because of durability.
-Understand it will slip on a spool so a braid ready spool or mono line backing is required.
-The braided line is also likely visible to fish so it is highly suggested to use a fluoro, mono, or metal leader on the end of the line with sufficient length.
-Choose the leader based on abrasion, bait presentation and species of fish, some have teeth hence the metal leader option.
+Choose the leader based on abrasion, bait presentation, and species of fish, some have teeth hence the metal leader option.
 In general, live bait rigs will use a mono leader, lures often use a fluoro leader, and musky, pike and other toothy fish require a steel or titanium leader.
 There are exceptions to this rule that will come with experience.

-The braided line is used by bass, catfish, and musky anglers for its strength qualities.
-As a result, it withstands hard fighting fish, casts farther, more can be spooled on the reel, and lasts longer and has few downsides.
-It does cost more and will not be the best in a few situations, you will learn when it is not the best line through experience.
-If you are a less experienced angler mono may be better, but if you can cast effectively try braid instead.
-Choosing the right fishing line is your choice.
+The braided line is used by bass, catfish, and musky anglers for its strong qualities.
+As a result, it withstands hard-fighting fish, casts farther, you can spool more of the line on the reel, lasts longer, and has few downsides.
+It does cost more and will not be the best in a few situations.

 Choosing a Fluorocarbon Fishing Line

 Anglers swear by this line and a few swear at fluoro.
 The fluorocarbon line will cut through the knot leading to failure, consequently, you have to know how to tie a knot correctly.
 This is an unforgiving element of this line.
-Abrasion resistance, shock strength, and no stretch are the benefits, along with sensitivity and good casting in a quality fluorocarbon line.
-This sounds like a no brainer, why not use this line exclusively?
+Abrasion resistance, shock strength, and little stretch are the benefits, along with sensitivity and good casting in a quality fluorocarbon line.
+This sounds like a no-brainer, why not use this line exclusively?

 If you are casting 10 feet or more of depth for bass, or walleye this can be a game-changer.
 Your depth finder shows fish at 15 feet and your lure only goes 12 with braid or mono, instead try fluorocarbon and reach those fish.
 This is a line for going deeper with lures and leader material, for this reason, buy what you need for that application.
 It is as simple as stated for the vast majority of anglers.